 This resource is a register of ‘significant opportunities’ identified by corporations as part of the Australian Government’s Energy Efficiency Opportunities (EEO) program.
 The register provides energy efficiency ideas that may be useful for other organisations looking to improve their energy productivity.

 - Industrial Efficiency Technology Database 2012

 - Institute for Industrial Productivity

-The Industrial Efficiency Technology Database (IETD) provides information to help decision makers in industry assess the cost-effectiveness of energy efficiency investment options.
+The Industrial Efficiency Technology Database (IETD) provides information to help decision-makers in industry assess the cost-effectiveness of energy efficiency investment options.
 The information includes descriptions of technologies and processes, key data, benchmarks, energy savings, CO2 reductions and costs.
-The IETD currently covers the cement, iron, steel and pulp and paper sectors, as well as electric motor driven systems.
+The IETD currently covers the cement, iron, steel and pulp and paper sectors, as well as electrical motor-driven systems.

 - Energy Efficiency Improvement and Cost Saving Opportunities for the Pulp and Paper Industry 2009 (Opens in a new window)

 This guide developed by Lawrence Berkeley Laboratory in the U.S discusses energy efficiency practices and energy-efficient technologies that can be implemented at the component, process, facility, and organizational levels of pulp and paper companies.
 Many measure descriptions include expected savings in energy and energy-related costs, which are based on case study data from real-world applications.
 Typical payback periods and references to further information in the technical literature are also provided, where available.